Hablamos Español Insurance Companies We Work With

 Why contracts require it

-Landlords and clients require additional insured status so that if they are sued over something connected to your work, your insurance, not theirs, responds first.
-It shifts the right risk to the right party, which is reasonable, but it means your policy has to actually carry the endorsement on the terms the contract requires.
+Landlords and clients require additional insured status so that if they are sued over something connected to your work, your insurance, rather than theirs, may respond first.
+It shifts the risk toward the party doing the work, which is reasonable, but it means your policy has to actually carry the endorsement on the terms the contract requires.

 What to do